-ESTHETICS NAIL TECHNOLOGY Not currently offered Method of Delivery: Residential SOC CODE 39-5094
+ESTHETICS NAIL TECHNOLOGY Not currently offered

 The Esthetics-Spa Nail course of instruction consists of 1000 hours of classroom and clinic area experience required for California State Board licensing.
 The program length for the Day Schedule is approximately 33 weeks and the Evening Schedule is approximately 40 weeks.
 Emphasis is placed on the ultimate client experience in a spa environment and qualities that top spas in the area seek when employing graduates.
 Along with high quality technical training, students will learn career development skills such as client consultation, business tracking systems, and marketing strategies, as well as receiving Financial Literacy training within the classroom and via online education.
 The following is a list of the state of California requirements for technical and practical criteria.
 Our curriculum meets or exceeds the minimum standards.